Avocado Chocolate Mousse

 Ingredients to make dessert recipe: tempered chocolate, salt, almond milk, maple syrup, cocoa powder, vanilla extract, fresh raspberries, and cream (for whipping).

-1. Add all the ingredients into a food processor (or blender).
+Step 1: Add all the ingredients into a food processor or blender.

 1. Use ripe avocado.
 To make sure everything blends well together.
 I tried this recipe with what I thought were ripe avocados a couple of times, and I noticed it took a while for the avocados to break apart in the food processor.
 And as a result, there were streaks of avocado oil in the mousse.
 To avoid this, use very ripe avocados.